ravmiecznik/jenkins-job-manager/README.md

     def __setitem__(self, key, value):
         """
-        Sets value into parent's key Keeping the context of parent is substantial to access chained attributes
+        Sets value into parent's key.
+Keeping the context of parent is substantial to access chained attributes
         @param key: key
         @param value: value to set
         @return: